 STEP 2: Prepare Nodes¶

 Ensure you have the exact number of nodes for initial provisioning as per the cluster configuration from the previous step.
-Additional worker nodes should be added after the cluster is successfully provisioned
+Additional worker nodes can be added once the cluster is successfully provisioned.

 STEP 3: Create a Cluster¶

 - Navigate to the project where you would like the cluster provisioned.

 - Click New Cluster

 - Select Create a New Cluster and click Continue

 - Select the Environment Data center / Edge